MS in Biotechnology

 The Johns Hopkins MS in Biotechnology offers a comprehensive exploration of basic science, applied science, and lab science, with an industry focus.
 The program gives you a solid grounding in biochemistry, molecular biology, cell biology, genomics, and proteomics.

-This 10-course degree program is thesis-optional, part-time, and can be completed fully online.
+This 10-course degree program is thesis-optional and can be completed fully online.
+Students can enroll part-time or full-time.
+This Program offers a sufficient number of onsite courses to sustain students coming to the US on visas.
 Our curriculum will prepare you to engage in research, lead lab teams, make development and planning decisions, create and apply research modalities to large projects, and take the reins of management and marketing decisions.

 Many students like the flexibility of the general degree; it allows them to tailor the coursework to meet their individual career goals.
-The program also offers five different concentrations: biodefense, bioinformatics, biotechnology enterprise, regulatory affairs, or drug discovery.
+The program also offers six different concentrations: biodefense, bioinformatics, biotechnology enterprise, regenerative and stem cell technologies, regulatory affairs, or drug discovery.

-Onsite courses are taught during evenings or weekends at either the university’s Homewood Campus in Baltimore, MD or the Montgomery County Campus in Rockville, MD.
-Courses are also offered in our state-of-the-art lab.
+Onsite courses are taught during evenings or weekends at either the university’s Homewood Campus in Baltimore, MD.

 State-specific Information for Online Programs